 Your Student Notebook must contain the following aspects:

 - Have separate loose-leaf paper for those other assignments that require you to turn in daily graded work.
-Some graph paper will also be required.

 - There may be grades periodically (daily, weekly, or quarterly) for notes, vocabulary, labs, tests, classwork and homework.